 Identification DS-02 Name The interbank payment dataset Description This dataset describes the content of the interbank payment message (mandatory unless otherwise indicated).
-Attributes contained O1 The IBAN of the account of the Originator O2 The name of the Originator O3 The address of the Originator (only mandatory when the Originator Bank or the Beneficiary Bank is located in a non-EEA SEPA country or territory) O4 The amount of the SCT Inst in euro O5 The Remittance Information (Optional) O6 The BIC code of the Originator Bank O8 The name of the Originator Reference Party (Optional) O9 The identification code of the Originator Reference Party (Optional) 10 The Originator identification code (Optional) 20 The IBAN of the account of the Beneficiary 21 The name of the Beneficiary 22 The address of the Beneficiary (Optional) 23 The BIC code of the Beneficiary Bank 24 The Beneficiary identification code (Optional) 28 The name of the Beneficiary Reference Party (Optional) 29 The identification code of the Beneficiary Reference Party (Optional) 40 The identification code of the SCT Inst Scheme 41 The Originator's reference of the SCT Inst Transaction 42 The Settlement Date of the SCT Inst Transaction 43 The Originator Bank's reference number of the SCT Inst Transaction message 44 The purpose of the SCT Inst Instruction (Optional) 50 Time Stamp of the SCT Inst Transaction Technical characteristics From a business perspective, interbank SCT Inst Transactions are always considered to be single payments, each containing one Originator Payment Account and one Beneficiary Payment Account.
+Attributes contained 01 The IBAN of the account of the Originator 02 The name of the Originator 03 The address of the Originator (only mandatory when the Originator Bank or the Beneficiary Bank is located in a non-EEA SEPA country or territory) 04 The amount of the SCT Inst in euro 05 The Remittance Information (Optional) 06 The BIC code of the Originator Bank 08 The name of the Originator Reference Party (Optional) 09 The identification code of the Originator Reference Party (Optional) 10 The Originator identification code (Optional) 20 The IBAN of the account of the Beneficiary 21 The name of the Beneficiary 22 The address of the Beneficiary (Optional) 23 The BIC code of the Beneficiary Bank 24 The Beneficiary identification code (Optional) 28 The name of the Beneficiary Reference Party (Optional) 29 The identification code of the Beneficiary Reference Party (Optional) 40 The identification code of the SCT Inst Scheme 41 The Originator's reference of the SCT Inst Transaction 42 The Settlement Date of the SCT Inst Transaction 43 The Originator Bank's reference number of the SCT Inst Transaction message 44 The purpose of the SCT Inst Instruction (Optional) 45 The category purpose of the SCT Inst Instruction (Optional) 50 Time Stamp of the SCT Inst Transaction Technical characteristics From a business perspective, interbank SCT Inst Transactions are always considered to be single payments, each containing one Originator Payment Account and one Beneficiary Payment Account.
 Rules applied Where an Originator has provided information in a specific payment instruction relating to an optional DS-02 field (with the exception of AT-45), this field will be populated in the interbank payment message, subject to any overriding legal/regulatory requirements.
 Regarding AT-45, when the agreement between Originator and Originator Bank only involves a specific processing at Originator Bank level, said Originator Bank is not obliged to send AT-45 to the Beneficiary Bank as part of DS-02.

 Identification DS-02

 Name The interbank payment dataset

-Remarks These attributes reflect business requirements and do not prescribe fields in the SCT Inst Scheme Interbank Implementation Guidelines as defined in Chapter 0.5
+Remarks These attributes reflect business requirements and do not prescribe fields in the SCT Inst Scheme Interbank Implementation Guidelines as defined in section 0.5.